 The influencer community is exploding and shows no signs of slowing down.
 In 2022, Duke University launched a class for students who want to pursue influencer marketing on TikTok as a career.
 The demand is there and growing.
-It’s only a matter of time before content creators get their own bachelor’s degree in influencer marketing.
+It’s only a matter before content creators get their bachelor’s degree in influencer marketing.

 It’s clear that millennials and Gen Z’ers not only trust influencers before purchasing products, but they want the same level of clout and payday as the ones they follow.
-In 2019, a study from Morning Consult showed that 86% of Gen Z and millennials would post content for money, and 54% would become an influencer if they had the opportunity.
+In 2019, a study from Morning Consult showed that 86% of Gen Z and millennials would post content for money, and 54% would become influencers if they had the opportunity.

 This is where influencer intelligence and research come into play.
 By analyzing various influencer communities and tracking their performance, you can understand which ones are most likely to provide business impact on your influencer marketing programs.
 This is critical on so many levels.

 There are hundreds of thousands of influencers on social media.
 So it’s critical that you make intelligent, data-driven decisions on which ones to collaborate with for your programs.
 The influencer community can be broken down in so many different ways.
 Here’s one way to look at the influencer landscape:

 - Generational influencers (Gen Z, Millennials, Gen X, and yes, Boomers too)

 - Consumer influencers (fashion, retail, beauty, skincare, sneakers, sports)

 - Industry influencers (healthcare, manufacturing, telecommunications, and other niche industries)

 - Technology influencers (5G, Artificial Intelligence, Machine Learning, Data Science)